Feb 25th, 202612 min read

 “Am I codependent?”
-If you’re asking this question, you’ve probably noticed an imbalance in one of your relationships.
+If you are asking this question, you may have begun to notice an imbalance in an important relationship.

 Maybe you feel that you give too much without reciprocation…or worry that you can’t stop taking from your loved one.
 This is a common concern for those seeking individual, couples, or family counseling.